nhistory/nhistory/README.md

 <br />

 I studied music composition at the art institute and worked as a music teacher and sound engineer for seven years.
 I later go to NSCC College to learn computer programming.
-I am a student of the Web Programming Development diploma at the NSCC Truro campus.
+I am a student of the Web Programming Development diploma at the NSCC IT campus.

 I am very detail-oriented; it's a trait I nurtured during my last career, which required me to catch minor differences in sound.
 I'm also a self-motivated learner with state-of-the-art technology, especially for problem-solving.
 I am always eager to research new things and have new experiences outside of my comfort zone.